SamamaKarim092/SamamaKarim092/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently in my 7th semester pursuing a **BS in Software Engineering** at SSUET.
+- 🌟 **Machine Learning Engineer Intern** at **10Pearls (10Pearls Shine)** — Architected and deployed **Pearls AQI Predictor**, an enterprise-grade 100% serverless ML forecasting system with LightGBM, Hopsworks Feature Store, and FastAPI.
+- 🏢 Previously: **Full-Stack Developer (Contract)** at **Azuka Labs** (UK-based AI startup, Oct–Dec 2025).
-- 💻 Currently Building: **Mindful Space** An AI-powered platform where users can journal their thoughts, track their mood, and receive personalized mental wellness advice.
+- 💻 Currently Building: **Mindful Space** — An AI-powered platform where users can journal their thoughts, track their mood, and receive personalized mental wellness advice.
-- 🏢 Previously: **Full Stack Developer (Contract)** at a UK-based startup (Oct-Dec 2025).
 - 📝 Research: Authored and presented an **IEEE Paper** on **"Explainable AI for Customer Retention Systems"** at ICISCT (2026).
-- 🌱 I’m transitioning into deep-level engineering, focusing on mastering **React & JavaScript under the hood**.
+- 🌱 Transitioning into deep-level engineering, focusing on scalable systems, MLOps, and mastering **React & JavaScript under the hood**.
 - ⚡ Fun fact: I love clean UI, building automation workflows (n8n), and playing Valorant.

 👇 *Feel free to check out my featured work and complete project portfolio below!*

 ---

 <!-- Tech Stack -->
 ### 🚀 My Tech Arsenal